-- This controller is designed only to be used with devices that have limited power and their own thermal cut off protection, such as a thermostat or thermal fuse in case of controller failure. - Do not place any objects on the top of controller surface which is used to vent excess heat during its operation. - The maximum electric current this controller can handle is 15 ampere.
-For 120 volt AC in US and Canada, this limits the heater power to 1800 watts. - Always place the sensor in the controlled subject when the controller is on.
+- This controller is designed only to be used with devices that have limited power and their own thermal cut off protection, such as a thermostat or thermal fuse in case of controller failure. - Do not place any objects on the top of the controller surface as it is used to vent excess heat during its operation. - The maximum electric current this controller can handle is 13 Ampere.
+For 120 Volt AC in US and Canada, this limits the heater power to 1450 watts. - Always place the sensor in the controlled subject when the controller is on.
 Before turning on the controller, please make sure the sensor is placed inside the container to be controlled.
-Leaving the sensor outside of the solution will form an open loop operation.
-If the sensor is left outside, controller will assume the temperature is low even if the controlled subject is already very hot.
-The controller will provide full power to the heater.
-It will not only overheat the controller, but also
+Leaving the sensor outside of the solution will form an open loop operation, and the controller will assume the temperature is low even if the controlled subject is already very hot.
+The controller will provide full power to the heater which will not only overheat the controller, but also damage your appliance possibly causing a fire.